 General Greece Facts

-Below are some general info such as total population, land area, biggest lake, highest mountain and other general facts about Greece that might be interesting to know.
+Below is some general information such as total population, land area, biggest lake, highest mountain, and other general facts about Greece that might be interesting to know.

 - Total Population: 11,142,911